CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, so a dealership may need to show coverage when renting showroom or lot space.
+• Most commercial leases in New York require proof of general liability coverage, so a dealership may need to show coverage when renting showroom or lot space.

 Get Your Auto Dealership Insurance Quote in New York